-- Inquiry stance: Learning is at the heart of good teaching.
+- Inquiry stance development: Because teaching and learning are defined by complex social contexts, we instill in teachers an inquiry stance toward practice.
 The program prepares students with the knowledge, skills, and dispositions necessary to base their teaching on what and how students learn.

 Completing the MA

-Students in the Multiple Subject Credential Program may continue their studies to complete their MA through the MEET Program or the MA in education with an emphasis in early childhood education.
+Students in the Multiple Subject Credential Program may continue their studies to complete their master's of arts in education with and emphasis on teaching (MEET) or the master's of arts in education with an emphasis in early childhood education.

 Graduates from the Multiple Subject Credential Program obtain jobs in public, charter, and independent schools in the San Francisco Bay Area and beyond, though most teach in urban public schools.
 The Mills Career Services Office provides support in finding these placements, and our large network of alumnae/i is an invaluable resource in the job search process.

 While the multiple subject credential program prepares students to teach in any self-contained K–8 classroom, it is recommended for those interested in teaching grades K–6.
-This work is generally completed in conjunction with a master of arts degree program with an emphasis on teaching.
+This work generally leads up to a master of arts in education with an emphasis on teaching degree.

 & EDUC 300B

 and Curriculum and Instruction: Multiple Subject

 & EDUC 347B